What can I use in Place of a Meat Mallet?

 Correct slicing after the meat is cooked can also determine whether the meat is easy to chew.
 The best way to slice the meat is across the grain to shorten the long fibers.

-This alternative to a meat mallet is one that enhances the flavor of the meat in addition to tenderizing it.
+Using a marinade as an alternative to a meat mallet is one that enhances the flavor of the meat in addition to tenderizing it.

 This is a method of cooking that yields meals that have tender, flavorful cuts of meat.